daronphang/coding_resources/javascript/basics.md

 Gives acesss to an outer function's scope from an inner function.
 When a function renders a function, the rendered function has access to variables not defined in global scope.
 Closure makes a function remember all variables that existed at the function's birthplace (parent function).

 ## OOP:
 Objects are linked to a prototype object.
 Prototype contains methods (behavior) that are accessible to all objects linked to that prototype.
+Prototype property allows new properties to be added to object constructors.
 Classes are introduced in ES6.

 ```javascript
 const Person = function(firstName, birthYear) {